 So, elderly healthcare is a growing concern across the world, and the USA is no exception.
 This led to a demographic crisis that creates a challenge for society.
 The WHO treats a person as an elderly who have reached the age of 65 or above.
 Over and all the older population encounter various difficulties in day to day life, and they need constant medical support.

 Challenges In Front of a Society Dominated By the Elderly

-Improved healthcare results in increasing life expectancy, but it equally creates the need for innovations in the field of healthcare and medical assistance.
+Improved healthcare and better access to First Aid Courses results in increasing life expectancy, but it equally creates the need for innovations in the field of healthcare and medical assistance.
 Prevention of illnesses help to deal with the existing diseases, and the efforts should be to improve the scope of preventive healthcare.

 In developed countries, a large number of deaths are reported from heart attacks, strokes, and cancer.
 These are progressive diseases and should be detected early.
 Timely medical checkups enable to identify the risk associated with the elderly people and take necessary measures on that.
 The elderly population is more susceptive to illnesses because the immune system goes for a toss in old age.
 Apart from this factor, neurological degenerative diseases like dementia and Alzheimer are also becoming common among them.
 So geriatric care or elderly care is needed in a society with such a larger elderly population.

 Daily assistance becomes necessary in this situation.
 As the number of health problems is numerous among the elderly, the effort is to find a multi-faceted approach to healthcare.
 Some essential measures which can be taken in this regard are –